ajpar94/clone-wars-episode-app/README.md

 - **The release order is a mess.**.
 The episodes aired out of sequence, so watching them in Disney+’s default order can be confusing.
 Even the official [chronological order](https://www.starwars.com/news/star-wars-the-clone-wars-chronological-episodeorder) doesn’t always work well narratively — especially for first-time viewers.

-- **The early episodes are rough**.
+- **The early episodes are a bit rough**.
 Like many shows, it gets much better over time.
 But watching every single episode — especially in the beginning — can be a slog.
 I know people who gave up just a few episodes in.
-But the truth is: you don’t need to watch every episode to get the best experience.
+But you know, you don’t _have_ to watch every episode if you don't want to.

 **So I made my own watchlist**